 The viral genome of the bacteriophage T7 contains 17 recognized promoters.
 They are divided functionally between the class II and class III promoters.
 The Class III promoters are generally stronger and represent the consensus promoter sequence.
 Most researchers use this consensus sequence.

 Consensus promoter: TAATACGACTCACTATAGG

 It is important to understand that the promoters are divided loosely into two regions.
-DNA bases between position -17 and -5 remain duplex throughout transcription and drive initial interactions with the polymerase.
+DNA bases between position -17 and -5 remain duplex throughout transcription (as shown at right) and drive initial interactions with the polymerase.
 That binding energy is used to melt the region of the DNA from position -5 to about +3 (transcription starts at position +1; there is no “0” position).